Impact Factor 6.576 | CiteScore 5.0

 The mission of this section is to publish and emphasize the role of valid methodology in advancing nutrition science.
 This section focuses on methodological aspects of data generation, data analysis, and data interpretation and reporting in nutrition science.
 These would include statistical aspects of measurement, design, and analysis.
 Methodology for model organism studies, technical measurement aspects (e.g., MRI protocols), human feeding protocols, and other pertinent approaches will all be considered.
 Potential authors are encouraged (but not required) to showcase their methodology with examples involving real data.
 The utility of new methods can be demonstrated using simulations, plasmodes, phantom studies, and analytical (mathematical) methods as applicable.

-Nutrition Methodology welcomes submissions of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+Nutrition Methodology welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Nutrition Methodology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact email@example.com

 For queries regarding Research Topics, Editorial Board applications, and journal development, please contact firstname.lastname@example.org